dawidkotarba/interview_questions/java.md

 ## Multithreading
 - What is deadlock, race-condition, data-race, livelock, starvation?
+- What is the thread lifecycle (states) in JVM?
 - What is double-checked-locking?
 How to make it right?
 - How to implement singleton in the safe way?
 Enums as singletons.
 - i++ How many operations must jvm perform in such line?